-The stochastically stable networks follow a clear pattern.
-First, the size of the connected component in stochastically stable networks is (weakly) decreasing with cost of link formation, although the sizes of PS and PNS networks exhibit a non-monotonicity property for a certain cost range.
+The stochastically stable networks follow a clear pattern.15 First, the size of the connected component in stochastically stable networks is (weakly) decreasing with cost of link formation, although the sizes of PS and PNS networks exhibit a non-monotonicity property for a certain cost range.
 Second, there exists a lower bound of the component size of non-empty stochastically stable networks.
-Third, as Figure 1 indicates, the stochastically stable networks may lie outside the set of PNS networks characterized by Goyal and Joshi [9].14 The observation that stochastically stable networks might not be pairwise Nash stable, shows that this concept can in general not be supported by a dynamic foundation, which has the usual properties of evolutionary dynamics, that changes in the state from one period to the next are local.
+Third, the stochastically stable networks may lie outside the set of PNS networks characterized by Goyal and Joshi [8].
+In fact, the stochastically stable networks in Figure 1 seem to match the upper bound of the PNS networks.
+This is not a coincidence.
+Straightforward asymptotic analysis reveals that for large n and k the stochastically stable networks and the largest PNS networks coincide.

-It should be noted that, although our discussion concentrates on the effects of changes of link formation costs f, it is straight forward to see that a qualitatively identical picture emerges if the market size parameter α is varied.
-In particular, we obtain that for a given level of link formation costs, a decrease of the market size might lead to the abrupt disappearance of an R&D network of strictly positive size.
+It should be noted that, although our discussion concentrates on the effects of changes of link formation costs f, it is straight forward to see that a qualitatively similar picture as Figure 1 emerges if base cost level γ_0 is varied, while a mirror image of Figure 1 emerges if the market size parameter α is varied.
+Formally the following result can be stated.